bwni/Project_AIGB/README.md

 Current error @co2 library
 ------
 When running the code the co2 sensor needs to load the files.
-During this process the data out of this co2 sensor are a negative or non-integer file.
-This causes a problem when running from the main file.
+During this process the data out of this co2 sensor are a negative or non-integer data.
+This causes a problem when running the main.py file.